 - Using the same software for your accounts and payroll usually makes it easier to import payroll data.

 The cost of implementing a payroll system is related to how easy it is to use.
-Ask for a demonstration or sign up for a free trial can help you learn more about payroll software before you decide.
+Asking for a demonstration or signing up for a free trial can help you learn more about payroll software before you decide.

 How easy is it to input an employee's details when they join or leave?